subinoyadhikari/beta_annealed_VAE/README.md

 2. Type: ./main.py and press Enter

 # Create the latent space
-1. Open a jupyter notebook

-Add these lines to a cell
+1. Open a jupyter notebook and add these lines to a cell

 	import os